Foresight Sports GCHawk Launch Monitor Review – Seamless Performance

 Keep in mind that with GC launch monitors, E6 CONNECT is going to be very expensive to access — and E6 CONNECT is quite expensive as it is.

-This is because, on top of paying for the software, you also need an FSX license which costs $3000.
-Financing is available, however, which will help on the affordability front.
+This is because, on top of paying for the software, you also need an FSX license which costs $3000, although this license is included with new GCHawk purchases.
+Financing is available, which will help on the affordability front.

 GSPro